 I Want to be a Teacher Where Do I Start?

 It is good to think about what age group you enjoy working with most, as that will inform the type of education that you undergo, as well as the focus you ultimately engage.
+You may begin as a teacher’s assistant.
 Think about the different tiers:

 - Early childhood educators often work with students ages birth to 6